rjrodger/gubu/README.md

 })

 // This fails with error:
-// "Validation failed for path "root.left.left.left.value" with value "123" because the value is not of type string."
+// "Validation failed for property "root.left.left.left.value" with value "123" because the value is not of type string."

 tree({
   root: {